MicrosoftDocs/windows-dev-docs/uwp/gaming/racing-wheel-and-force-feedback.md

 ## Force feedback overview

 Many racing wheels have force feedback capability to provide a more immersive and challenging driving experience.
 Racing wheels that support force feedback are typically equipped with a single motor that applies force to the steering wheel along a single axis, the axis of wheel rotation.
-Force feedback is supported in Windows 10 and Xbox One UWP apps by the [Windows.Gaming.Input.ForceFeedback](/uwp/api/windows.gaming.input.forcefeedback) namespace.
+Force feedback is supported in Windows 10 or Windows 11 and Xbox One UWP apps through the [Windows.Gaming.Input.ForceFeedback](/uwp/api/windows.gaming.input.forcefeedback) namespace.

 > [!NOTE]
-> The force feedback APIs are capable of supporting several axes of force, but no Xbox One racing wheel currently supports any feedback axis other than that of wheel rotation.
+> The force feedback APIs are capable of supporting several axes of force, but no racing wheel currently supports any feedback axis other than that of wheel rotation.

 ## Using force feedback

-These sections describe the basics of programming force feedback effects for Xbox One racing wheels.
+These sections describe the basics of programming force feedback effects for racing wheels.
 Feedback is applied using effects, which are first loaded onto the force feedback device and then can be started, paused, resumed, and stopped in a manner similar to sound effects; however, you must first determine the feedback capabilities of the racing wheel.

 ### Determining force feedback capabilities